vchavali/svadhyayam.github.io/homepage_translations.md

 In the style typical of upaniṣads, each book of the Taittirīya begins with a peace invokation [शान्तिमन्त्रम्; śāntimantram].
 The invokation, above, is from the Bhr̥guvallī and it's traditional to start one's study by reciting this verse.
 This website is about self-study; but, the verse makes reference to a classroom setting.
 The expression "us" refers to the teacher and student.

-The translation is as follows:
+My translation runs as follows:

 <div>
 Ōṁ, may it protect us both.
 Let us be joyful.
-Let us be bold. <br>
+Let us be bold together. <br>
-Let us do glorious things together.
+May our studies be brilliant.
 May there be no hate between us. <br>
 Ōm, peace, peace, peace.
 </div>
 {: .quote}